Skip to main content

 Funding for GRIP4PSI was committed by ORI, the Office of the Executive Vice Chancellor and Provost, the Kenan Institute for Engineering, Science and Technology (KIETS), and the College of Agriculture and Life Sciences (CALS), College of Engineering (COE), College of Natural Resources (CNR), College of Sciences (COS), Wilson College of Textiles (WCOT) and Poole College of Management (PCOM).
 Teams awarded GRIP4PSI funding will be considered, as a whole or in part, to be occupants of the new Plant Sciences Building to be constructed on Centennial Campus.

-GRIP4PSI teams will receive up to $650,000 over three-and-a-half years to complete research and outreach objectives.
+GRIP4PSI teams received up to $650,000 over three-and-a-half years to complete research and outreach objectives.

 GRIP4PSI Winning Projects